lumina-networks/mininet-topology/README.md

 * number of **links-per-columns**  (default `1`) number of links that will connect each pair of switches vertically
 * **controllers**

-Example, a table with 3 rows, 2 columns will be created by `python mn-table-topo.py -r 3 -c 2`
+Example, a table with 3 rows, 2 columns will be created by `topotb -r 3 -c 2`

 ```
-$ ./mn-table-topo.py -h
+$ topotb -h
 usage: mn-table-topo.py [-h] [--file FILE] [--rows ROWS] [--columns COLUMNS]
                         [--links-per-rows LINKS_PER_ROWS]
                         [--links-per-columns LINKS_PER_COLUMNS]